csci-1301/csci-1301.github.io/lectures/090_if/readme.md

 # if Statements

-The possibility of "branching" between multiple flows of execution is given thanks to the keyword `if`.
+The keyword `if` allows us to write code that "branches" between multiple flows of execution.
-So far, all the code we studied was executed one line after the other: line $n$ is always executed before line $n+1$ and after line $n-1$ (this order is called "sequential").
+So far, all the code we have studied has been executed one line after the other: line $n$ is always executed before line $n+1$ and after line $n-1$ (this order is called "sequential").
-With `if` statement, we now have the possibility of expressing in C# that some lines need to be "skipped", depending if a condition (that evaluates to a boolean value) is met or not.
+With `if` statements, we can tell C# that some lines need to be "skipped" depending if a condition (that evaluates to a boolean value) is met or not.

-We will start by motivating with a simple example, before introducing the syntax of `if` and `if-else` statements formally, and discussing more advanced topics.
+We will start by motivating with a simple example, then introduce the formal syntax of `if` and `if-else` statements, and conclude with a discussion of more advanced topics.

 ## First Example